Beaumont College: End of the school

 After the Second World War, the English Province of the Jesuits (which also had responsibilities in Rhodesia and British Guiana) suffered from an increasing shortage of priests.
 The financial viability of a school of only 280 pupils became more and more precarious.
 Moreover, by the 1960s the atmosphere of the Second Vatican Council was also lending weight to a feeling that the Order ought not to devote so large a part of its resources to the education of the better-off of the First World.

 A decision was therefore made in 1965 to close the school.
 It finally shut in 1967, amid a storm of protest from parents and old boys who had been contributing to an appeal to fund an extension of the laboratories.
 This led among some to the colloquialism "Pulling a Beaumont", referring to an ability to cause mass confusion and protest in seemingly benign circumstance.
 After the closure, most of the current pupils transferred to Stonyhurst.

 Immediately thereafter the building was borrowed for one academic year by the Loreto Sisters on account of delays to their new teacher training college.
 By the early 1970s, the building was owned by the British computer company ICL, which used it for many years as a training centre.
 In 2003 it was acquired by Hayley Conference Centres, which carried out much new building on the site with very extensive extensions and alterations, including the closure of the sweeping front drive.
 In 2008 Hayley restored the chapel as a function space.
 The property is now owned and operated by Principal Hotel Company under the brand name De Vere Beaumont Estate.
 A memorial to the dead of the South African War survives in the former Lower Line refectory.

-The old boys' association, known as the Beaumont Union, continues, largely through the efforts of Guy Bailey, a Beaumont old boy now resident in Monaco, with a bi-annual newsletter and an annual formal dinner at the East India Club in St. James' Square in London.
+The old boys' association, known as the Beaumont Union, continues, largely through the efforts of Robert Wilkinson and Guy Bailey, now resident in Monaco.
+Robert produces an on-line newsletter and there is an annual formal lunch at the Caledonian Club in London.
 The Beaumont Union also arranges an annual service each Remembrance Day at the Beaumont War Memorial.
 Members of the Beaumont Union and their families formed the London Beaumont Region of HCPT - The Pilgrimage Trust and are still involved with an annual pilgrimage to Lourdes, where the Beaumont crest hangs at the Le Cintra cafe in the rue Ste Marie.